AlaaShuftai/Data-Analysis-2-Project/Naive Bayes Classifier/readme.md

 ### Conclusion:
-The Naive Bayes model performed well in predicting survival on the Titanic dataset.
-Important features like **Pclass**, **Sex**, and **Fare** played a key role in determining the survival likelihood of passengers.
-The balance between accuracy, precision, and recall metrics demonstrated that the model effectively handled this classification task.
-Future improvements could include experimenting with different algorithms or more advanced feature engineering to enhance prediction accuracy.
+Survival on the Titanic dataset, with key features like Embarked and Sex being pivotal in determining survival likelihood.
+The evaluation metrics provided a comprehensive balance of accuracy, precision, and recall.
+Future improvements could involve experimenting with different algorithms or more advanced feature  techniques.